bvkeersop/bvkeersop.github.io/content/posts/rest_assured_c_edition.md

 ### Code example

 So first off, let's start by looking at how you can manually create an HTTP client.
 Like in all the other examples, I implemented the `GetAsync()` and `PostAsync()` methods, which make a call to the WeatherForecast controller.
-Both methods  manually created extension methods to make deserializing (`GetDeserializedContent()`) and serializing (`ToJsonHttpContent()`) content easier.
+Both methods use manually created extension methods to make the code more concise. `GetDeserializedContent()` is used for deserializing and `ToJsonHttpContent()` for serializing.
 This logic can be re-used across different clients.

 ```C#
 public class ManualWeatherForecastClient : IManualWeatherForecastClient